I know, I know. Tours in tourist-heavy destinations tend to kind of, well, suck. They’re either boring, too crowded, too cheesy, or too something.

-I did this exact tour in October 2017 with New Orleans tour company, French Quarter Phantoms, and it was great!
+I did this exact tour in October 2017 with French Quarter Phantoms and it was absolutely fantastic!
 Much of this was due to the engaging and hilarious tour guide aka storyteller.

 I don’t want to name the other stops, as it gives away some of the stories that you’ll hear.
 But rest assured, you’ll leave entertained and spooked!